 Method #9: Wood Restoration by Sanding

 If all else doesn’t work, it’s time to restore the state of your furniture.
-Our experts also recommend this when dealing with old wood materials.
-The only downside is you’ll have to repaint the wood material.
+I would suggest considering this approach when working with older wooden materials.
+The only minor drawback is that it may require you to repaint the wooden surfaces

 What You Need